What can you do with a Master’s in Organizational Leadership?

 1. Human resources manager

-Human resources (HR) is one of the most common career fields for those with a MAOL This is because the purpose of organizational leadership is to improve the internal workings of a business.
+Human resources (HR) is one of the most common career fields for those with a master’s of organizational leadership.
+This is because its entire purpose is to improve the internal workings of a business.

 HR managers do this by bridging an organization’s leadership and management teams to the rest of the employees.
 They strive to use the company’s talent efficiently and maintain high employee satisfaction.